 Best Uses: Trail running, hiking, climbing

 At the core of the Essence is Marmot’s own Stretch NanoPro™ Membrain® nylon ripstop fabric.
-All the seams are fully taped to ramp up the waterproofing and keep you dry in rough conditions.
+All the seams are taped.
+It ramps up the waterproofing on the jacket and keeps you dry in rough conditions.

-The North Face Men’s HyperAir GTX
+The North Face HyperAir GTX

 Weight: 7.2 oz